< Back to Shopping

 How long can wine be stored in a refrigerator?

-Wine can be stored in a refrigerator for several years, depending on the wine’s type and conditions.
-If conditions are met, such as temperature and humidity levels, wine can be stored in a cooler for 5-6 years.
-However, as it may vary, check the recommended durations for each ready-to-drink bottle of wine.
+Wine can be stored in a refrigerator for several years, depending on the type of wine and the storage conditions.
+Wine can be stored in a cooler for 5 to 6 years if certain conditions are met, including optimal temperature and humidity levels.
+However, please note that the recommended durations may vary, so check the label on each ready-to-drink bottle of wine for specific instructions.

 Which types of wine benefit most from refrigeration?

-All types of wine benefit from refrigeration since light and heat exposure can rush the aging process significantly and cause a degradation of flavor and quality in all wines.
+All types of wine benefit from refrigeration, as light and heat exposure can significantly accelerate the aging process and cause degradation of flavor and quality in all wines.
 However, certain wines are more delicate, such as white, sparkling, and Pinot Noirs, and they benefit the most from refrigeration.

 Can I store both red and white wine in one cooler?

-Yes, you can store red and white wine in one cooler, especially if it is a dual-zone cooler.
-White and red wines have slightly different temperature needs, and dual-zone wine coolers can create and maintain two different temperature zones within one body to accommodate diverse collections.
+Yes, you can store both red and white wine in the same cooler, especially if it’s a dual-zone cooler.
+White and red wines have slightly different temperature needs, and dual-zone wine coolers can create and maintain two distinct temperature zones within one body to accommodate diverse collections.

 Are there specific guidelines for using a wine fridge?